Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Background

 \section{Background}

-In this section, we provide the background to facilitate a better understanding of the concepts discussed throughout this survey.
-Specifically, we first introduce the fundamental components of \textit{Agentic AI Systems} (\S\ref{subsec:background_1_agentic_system}).
-We then discuss different forms of \textit{Adaptation} (\S\ref{subsec:background_2_adaptation}), which enable agentic AI systems to better adjust their behaviors and capabilities to specific tasks or application scenarios.
+This section introduces the background necessary for the remainder of the survey.
+We first describe the core components of \textit{Agentic AI Systems} (\S\ref{subsec:background_1_agentic_system}), then discuss the two primary forms of \textit{Adaptation} (\S\ref{subsec:background_2_adaptation}) through which these systems specialize for particular tasks or deployment scenarios.